OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 Your database platform, back-end service, and front-end might be using different technology.
 In this post, I update the process to skip specific steps and run additional steps during a rollback.

-## Re-deploy previous release
+## Redeploy previous release

-The core concept of my rollback process is re-deploying a previous release.
+The core concept of my rollback process is redeploying a previous release.
 You can do that by:

-Selecting the release you want to re-deploy to your target environment.
-In my example, I re-deploy `2021.9.9.3` to **Test**.
+Selecting the release you want to redeploy to your target environment.
+In my example, I redeploy `2021.9.9.3` to **Test**.

 ![Project Overview select previous release](project-overview-select-previous-release.png)